-And if we could have a drum roll please, our top three best food values in Las Vegas are:
+And if we could have a drum roll please, our top three best food values at Las Vegas restaurants are:

 Lobby Bar and Café

 The Lobby Bar and Café at Encore is pure genius.
 First of all, it’s located adjacent to the front desk, right in front of the guest elevators.
 This is convenient for a number of reasons.
 Let’s say you’re hungover in the morning and you’re not interested in spending $84 on room service breakfast.
 Here’s what you do: roll out of bed, float down to the Lobby Bar and Café and get yourself an egg, bacon and cheese croissant for $9.
 Sounds like a lot for a breakfast sandwich, but when you bite into it you’ll understand.
 This might just be the best breakfast sandwich you’ve ever had.
 Pair it up with a bloody mary for a true breakfast of champions.
 There’s also outstanding coffee and a fine selection of pastries by famed master chef Frederic Robert.
 And while the breakfast sandwich (served only until noon) is the main attraction, this place serves excellent food at all hours of the day and night, including some pretty good fish tacos for $13.00.